 Support-your-fellow-poets alert!
 Looking for a new book with which to dive into the new year?
-Got Christmas cash burning a hole in your pocket?
+Need to refresh your bookshelf?
 Check out these new & coming titles by your friends and fellow writers in our very own community.
 Support for local writers starts right at home!

 (* denotes local Richmond booksellers)